hyperledger-archives/caliper/docs/Fabric Configuration.md

 }
 ```

 * **context**:defines a set of context to tell Caliper which fabric channle will be interacted with later.
-The context name(key) is the name of the test defined by *test.rounds[x].cmd* in the test configuration file if the default [test framework](./Architecture.md#test-framework) is used.
-The information is used by getContext() function to create a fabric client for later use, and register block events with appropriate peers.
+The context name(key) is the name of the test round defined by *test.rounds[x].cmd* in the test configuration file if the default [test framework](./Architecture.md#test-framework) is used.
+In this way, developers could use different fabric environment for different test rounds.
+The information is used by getContext() function to properly create a fabric client for later use, and register block events with appropriate peers.
 ```json
 {
   "context": {